Gailard Sartain: Personal life and death

 Sartain and his wife, Mary Jo, were married on New Year’s Eve in 1988.
 They remained married for over 36 years until his death and had three children.

 Sartain died of natural causes on June 19, 2025, in his hometown of Tulsa, at the age of 81.
 (Note: Some news sources mislabel his age as "78".)
 No other cause of death was stated other than his wife's humorous statement: "Actually, he died of silliness."

+In 2026, he was posthumously inducted into the Tulsa Hall of Fame.